canmom/canmom.github.io/fiction/en-guard.md

 {% assign path = "/img/embed/en-guard/page-" %}
 In Nov.
 2006, a 14-year-old then going by 'Z-Axis' started a webcomic 'En Guard' on the free hosting site SmackJeeves.
 The concept was wholly derivative: an attempt to copy the formula (and art style) of <cite>The Order of the Stick</cite> and apply it to Warhammer 40k, much like a few other such comics arising out of the <cite>Giant in the Playground</cite> forums in that era.

 The resulting comic was, predictably, "cringe" in every single way you would expect a 14-year-old's webcomic.
 I could reel off a list of its flaws, but it seems mean-spirited; it was a sincere expression of a desire to create, in a totally scattershot adhd-ful way.
 These efforts continued for about two years, producing a grand total of...
-13 pages, reinventing itself from the ground up every two or three.
+13 pages, reinventing itself from the ground up after every two or three.

 But for all its flaws it was *my* comic.
 After the demise of ImageShack and SmackJeeves, I had presumed it lost to the ages... but recently, I was combing my old desktop, and happened on a certain folder called `C:\Users\bryn\Documents\backup\MyDocumentsBackup2\My Documents\USB stick contents\27 August 2007\Stick 1\Work experience\En Guard`.
 There it was!
 The first ten strips, and all their working files!
 The eleventh meanwhile was lucky enough to be preserved on archive.org.
+(Though the images have mostly been deleted, the rest of the site is preserved [here](https://web.archive.org/web/20180703050436/http://enguard.smackjeeves.com/comics/).)

-Which means, for the second time ever, I can present the first eleven pages of <cite>En Guard</cite>, with their original captions.
+Which means, for the second time ever, I can present the first eleven pages of <cite>En Guard</cite>!
+With their original captions, because the endless apologies and insecurities are as much a part of the comic as the images themselves.

 ## Never Trust the Adjutant (23 November 2006)